 (8) If the Council cancels a WA registered provider’s registration, the Council must, if practicable, give the provider written notice of its decision and the reasons for it.

+(9) A request by a WA registered provider for the cancellation of its registration must be accompanied by the fee set under regulation 23.

 [Regulation 19 amended in Gazette 25 Oct 2011 p.
-4510.]
+4510; 17 Dec 2013 p.
+6223.]

 20. Suspension of WA registered provider may be on terms